Atlantic High School (Florida)

 Atlantic High School is a public high school located in Port Orange, Florida, United States.
 The school opened in 1994 and currently serves about 1,300 students in grades 9 to 12 as part of the Volusia County Schools system.

+Career and Technical Education Academies

+Atlantic High School was an early adopter of career and technical education (CTE) academies, programs within schools that afford students a customized curriculum in their area of interest.
+Atlantic High School currently operates the following CTE academies: